-Fees are subject to change at any time
+Fees are subject to change at any time.

-1 Note: Make sure that you are eligible to apply before you pay the fees, and gather all the required documents before you submit the application.
+1 Note: Make sure that you are eligible before you pay, and gather all the documents requested before you submit the application.

-Fees will not be refunded, regardless of the final decision.
-For example, being found ineligible for a study permit is part of the processing; the fees will not be refunded.
-If you apply again, you will have to pay the application processing fee, and if applicable to you, the biometric fee.
+The fees will not be refunded, regardless of the final decision.
+For example, being found ineligible for a temporary resident visa is part of the processing; the fees will not be refunded.
+If you apply again, you will have to pay another processing fee and if applicable, another biometric fee.